qMRLab/qMRLab/docs/source/known-issues.rst

     sudo find /full/path/to/qMRLab -name \*.mexmaci64 -exec spctl --add {} \;

-Please open `a new issue <https://github.com/qMRLab/qMRLab/issues/new/choose>`_ if this solutoin did not work for you.
+Please open `a new issue <https://github.com/qMRLab/qMRLab/issues/new/choose>`_ if this solution did not work for you.